-An array must be named by a t{YPedef} declaration (see "Defining Data Types" on page 136) in order to be used as a parameter, an attribute, or a return value.
-You can omit a t{YPedef} declaration only for an array that is declared within a structure definition.
+A sequence must be named by a typedef declaration (see "Defining Data Types" on page 133) in order to be used as a parameter, an attribute, or a return value.
+You can omit a typedef declaration only for a sequence that is declared within a structure definition.